mihneagogu/nofile/README.md

 --- USAGE ---
 To build project use either "cargo build" or "cargo build --release" (need rust installed for that) After that, either do "cargo run" or "cargo run --release" followed by the entrypoints for your executables.
-What I mean is: say you want to build 3 executables, and each of them have an entry point called exe1.c exe2.c and exe3.c
+What this means: say you want to build 3 executables, and each of them have an entry point called exe1.c exe2.c and exe3.c

 Run "cargo run --release <path to exe1.c> <path to exe2.c> <path to exe3.c>" and this will build a Makefile which will compile all 3 executables.
 !!!
 IF YOU DO USE EXTERNAL LIBRARIES !!!
 You will need to manually add the library flags to the Makefile, but it shouldn't be much of a bother.